KodeXL/CreditCardFraudDetection/README.md

 In contrast, Logistic Regression and Linear SVC delivered consistently high recall and ROC-AUC without overfitting, making them more reliable for real-world use.

 📈 Final takeaway: Balancing the dataset proved essential.
-For production, a SMOTE-balanced Logistic Regression or Linear SVC offers the best mix of recall, stability, and interpretability.
+For production, an undersampled balanced Logistic Regression or Linear SVC offers the best mix of recall, stability, and interpretability.
 - Models trained on the imbalanced dataset had deceptively high accuracy but low fraud detection sensitivity.
 - Class balancing significantly improved **recall** and **AUC**, the two most critical metrics in fraud detection.